The best MTB hydration packs for 2023

 Easy access to the 2.5L Hydraulics reservoir allows you to keep your focus firmly on the trail – this is thanks to a bite valve that is attached to a magnetic sternum strap, which keeps your water flow in reach and able to open and close with one simple hand movement.

 Additional features include a light attachment point with reflective detailing that allows for riding after the setting of the sun.
 Also, a zippered, scratch-free pocket keeps your delicate sunglass and electronics unscratched.
-7 liters volume exists to store riding essentials.
+7 liters of volume exist to store riding essentials.

 The shoulder straps are vented and wide for comfort.
 The 2 liters size is enough water for a 3 hours ride on hot summer days and you can fill it with less to carry less weight for a shorter run or cooler place.
 The Crux design delivers 20% more water per sip, an ergonomic handle supports easy refilling, and an on/off lever prevents leaks.